elide-us/elide-us/Prompts/DALL-E_Prompts.md

 In this frame the combatants are drawing their weapons back to prepare to strike.

 **Animation Guidance**
-Background elements shpuld fade between frames, two main combatants should move and morph towards each other, anime style.
+Background elements should fade as the combatants come together ina mighty clash, anime style.
 ----